 The network security market is expected to continue to evolve rapidly.
 Moreover, many of our end-customers operate in markets characterized by rapidly changing technologies and business plans, which require them to add numerous network access points and adapt increasingly complex networks, incorporating a variety of hardware, software applications, operating systems and networking protocols.
 In addition, computer hackers and others who try to attack networks employ increasingly sophisticated techniques to gain access to and attack systems and networks.
 The technology in our products is especially complex because of the requirements to effectively identify and respond to new and increasingly sophisticated methods of attack, while minimizing the impact on network performance.
 Additionally, some of our new products and enhancements may require us to develop new hardware architectures and ASICs that involve complex, expensive and time-consuming research and development processes.
 For example, we enter into development agreements with third parties.
 If our development projects are not successfully completed, or are not completed in a timely fashion, our product development could be delayed and our business generally could suffer.
 Costs for development can be substantial and our profitability may be harmed if we are unable to recover these costs.
 Although the market expects rapid introduction of new products or product enhancements to respond to new threats, the development of these products is difficult and the timetable for commercial release and availability is uncertain and there can be long time periods between releases and availability of new products.
-We have in the past and may in the future experience unanticipated delays in the availability of new products and services and fail to meet previously announced timetables for such availability.
-If we do not quickly respond to the rapidly changing and rigorous needs of our end-customers by developing, releasing and making available on a timely basis new products and services or enhancements that can respond adequately to new security threats, our competitive position and business prospects may be harmed.
+We have in the past and may in the future experience unanticipated delays in the availability of new products.
+We have in the past and may in the future experience unanticipated delays in the availability of new products.
+We have in the past and may in the future experience unanticipated delays in the availability of new products and services and fail to meet pre